elearningz/AcademicTechnologyHandbookWeb/pages/the_handbook/course_export.md

 ---
-title: Archive and Export a Course
+title: Export a Course
 keywords: course, archive, export
-summary: "This page is a description of how to export or archive your course and the difference between each process."
+summary: "This page is a description of how to export your course as a backup."
 sidebar: handbook_sidebar
 permalink: course_export.html
 folder: the_handbook
 ---

-To backup your course you can create a Course Archive or a Course Export that can then be loaded into another course or course sandbox to view it later.
+To backup your course you can create a Course Export that can then be loaded into another course or course sandbox to view it later.

-Course Archives are a permanent record of a course at a particular point in time while Course Exports allow you to Export an entire course but also select which content you'd like to include.

-Another important difference between archives and exports is that exports do not bring across student grades.
-If you want a record of student grades you should download these separately from Grade Center (covered elsewhere in this handbook).

 *__It is your responsibility to backup your course at the end of semester__*.
-We recommend keeping a copy of the backup on your computer as well as on a USB drive so it is redundantly stored in case of data loss.
+We recommend keeping a copy of the export on your computer as well as on a USB drive so it is redundantly stored in case of data loss.
+If you are collecting assignments and managing grades in Quercus you should also download the Grades and any Assignments you want a record of for your course.

-In most instances a course export and a Grade Center download will be sufficent for a backup.
-But there is no harm in creating both an Archive and an Export.

-## Course Archives
+## Exporting Your Course

-For more information about creating course archives please visit the Portal Info article, [Archive a Course](http://portalinfo.utoronto.ca/content/archive-course), and refer to the steps outlined below.
+For more information about exporting your course please see [How do I export a Canvas course?

-### Create and Download an Archive of your Course
-   1. Log into Blackboard and go to your courses Control Panel
-   2. Click on Packages and Utilities and select Export/Archive Course
-   3. Click on the Archive Course button that appears on the next page
-   4. Choose Include Grade Centre History if applicable
-   5. Ensure that Copy links and include copies of the files in the course default directory is chosen.
-This will copy course links and files from the current course folder into the destination course and Content folder.
-   6. Click Submit.
-You will see confirmation on the screen that the system has received the request.
-   7. When the archive is ready, the system will send you an email that the Archive package is ready to Download.
-   8. After receiving an email indicating that your archive package is ready, log back into Blackboard and go to your course.
-   9. Go to the **Control Panel** and click on **Packages and Utilities** and select **Export/Archive Course**.
-   10. Click on the link to the Zipped Archive that is now available to initiate your download.

-**Note:** It may take several minutes to several hours following the receipt of the confirmation message for imported course package materials to appear in the new shell.
-Please be patient.

-## Course Exports

-For more information about creating course exports please visit the Portal Info article, [Export Course Material](http://portalinfo.utoronto.ca/content/export-course-material), and refer to the steps outlined below.
+](https://community.canvaslms.com/docs/DOC-12785-415241323), and refer to the steps outlined below.

-### Create and Download an Export of your Course
+### Export Your Course Content

-1. Go to the Control Panel from within your course page.
+1. Go to the settings area of your course and then select Export Course Content from the righthand menu.
-2. Click on Packages and Utilities, and then select Export/Archive Course.
-3. On the next page, click the Export button.
-4. Next to Course Files Default Directory, verify that Copy links and Include Copies of the Files in the Course Default Directory has been selected.
-This will copy course links and files from the current course folder into the destination course and Content folder.
-5. Next to Files Outside of the Course Files Default Directory, verify that Copy links and Include Copies of the Files in the Course Default Directory has been selected.
-This will copy course links and files from the current course folder into the destination course and Content folder.
-6. Tick the boxes next to the content to be exported.
-7. Click Submit.
-A confirmation screen will appear once the system has received the export request.
-8. Once the Export operation has completed a link to a .zip file containing exported course content will be available.
-You may need to click the Refresh button or click on Export/Archive Course under Packages and Utilities again to see the link to the .zip file.
-Click this link to download this file to your computer.
+2. Select the course option and click Create Export.

-**Note**: When the export has completed you will receive an email message.
-This email message will note that the export file is available for download.
+3. You should receive an email when the export is complete.
-It may take some time following the receipt of this email for the export file to be created depending on the course file size.
+4. At that point when you return to the Create Export page you can click on the New Export link to download.

+**Note**: Downloads are only available for 30 days.

+### Downloading Your Grades and Assignments

+1. Go to the Grades area of your course.
+2. Click the Export Button and choose the CSV File option which will download a CSV version of your grades that can be opened as a spreadsheet.
+3. To download specific assignment submissions go to the column for the assignment and hover over the cursor over the title.
+4. Click the chevron in the right of the cell and then select the Download Submissions option.
+5. Repeat this for all the assignments you want files for.

+For more information on exporting grades please see [How do I export grades from the Gradebook?](https://community.canvaslms.com/docs/DOC-12811-415255012)

+For more information on downloading assignments please see [How do I download all student submissions for an assignment in the Gradebook?](https://community.canvaslms.com/docs/DOC-12813)

 {% include links.html %}